-->

 The legal system finally caught up with "Moïse" in 1993.
 He was sentenced to life in prison for the second-degree murder of Solange Boilard, but even behind bars, he remained a figure of chilling manipulation.

-Roch Thériault was involved in a confrontation with another inmate, Matthew Gerrard Macdonald, and was
+In February 2011, Roch Thériault was involved in a confrontation with another inmate and was killed in his cell.